 There’s no question about it – prolonged sitting kills.
-It also leads to higher risk of chronic disease.
-So why – as a society – do we expect our office employees to spend eight hours a day in a seated position?
-Knowing what we know about the damage this could cause – its borderline unethical.
-In the past – workers have been exposed to unfavorable, and even deathly working conditions.
-While the typical office job is no coal mine or dangerous factory – we must still face the reality that – it’s not only a setting that discourages active wellness it can and does have significant negative impact on the health of our employee population.
+It also leads to a higher risk of chronic disease.
+So why, as a society, do we expect our office employees to spend eight hours a day in a seated position?
+Knowing what we know about the damage this could cause, it’s borderline unethical.
+In the past, workers have been exposed to unfavorable, and even deathly working conditions.
+While the typical office job is no coal mine or dangerous factory, we must still face the reality that it’s not only a setting that discourages active wellness.
+It can and does have a significant negative impact on the health of our employee population.

-Now that we know how detrimental sitting is – how do we act upon this information?
-In a typical office environment where sitting for 8 hours is the norm – standing up is a great start!
+Now that we know how detrimental sitting is, but how do we act upon this information?
+In a typical office environment where sitting for 8 hours is the norm, standing up is a great start!
 For employers that care about employee wellness, facilitating employee standing is key.
 Adjustable, standing desks are becoming more popular for this very reason.

 These types of advantages should seem appealing enough.
 More so when you know that too much sitting also leads to brain atrophy, lower bone mineral content, and higher rates of anxiety.
 The results of these studies coincide with employee sentiments: 60% of employees feel they’d be more productive with standing desks.

 Of course, standing desks are just a start.
 Tackling the challenge of workplace wellness isn’t easy but one thing we know for certain – when we invest in employee wellness – we all benefit.